ENTHUSIASM

 The National Gallery

 is a fascinating universe of art that extends across six unique museums in Berlin and offers impressive insights into artistic developments from the 19th century to our time: The magnificent ALTE NATIONAL GALLERY , inaugurated in 1876 on Museum Island, takes visitors along on a journey through the 19th century, while Mies van der Rohe's sublime NEW NATIONAL GALLERY near Potsdamer Platz presents the highlights of the 20th century up to the 1960s.
 The HAMBURGER BAHNHOF – NATIONAL GALLERY OF THE PRESENT – shows contemporary art in a wide-ranging manner and in tune with the times.
 This diversity of the three main houses is complemented by specialized exhibitions in the MUSEUM BERGGRUEN and the SCHARF-GERSTENBERG COLLECTION , which enchant with masterpieces of classical modernism and surreal art.
-FREIDRICHWERDER CHURCH, built by Karl Friedrich Schinkel, shows sculptures from the 19th century.
+The FRIEDRICHWERDER CHURCH, built by Karl Friedrich Schinkel, shows sculptures from the 19th century.

 The realization of extraordinary exhibitions requires know-how, occasionally unconventional approaches, often money and even more passion.
 The FRIENDS contribute all of this.